Teaching Philosophy // ABOUT THE UofSC BASSOON STUDIO

 Bassoon study at USC is technically rigorous.
 I believe in a structured, step-by-step approach to acquiring bassoon technique, determined initially by each student's individual strengths and weaknesses.
 Scales, scale exercises, and long tones: yes.
 Etudes that build endurance and specific skills: yes.
 Journaling to keep practice more organized, reflect, and set goals: yes.
 Targeted exercises for tone development, intonation, vibrato, phrasing, tonguing and articulation, etc...: yes, yes, yes.
 Above all, a singing, vocal approach to the bassoon is important to me and informs my teaching.

 Reed-making is a vital part of playing the bassoon.
-In weekly reed classes and private lessons every USC bassoon student learns to make reeds tailored to their own needs.
+In weekly reed classes and private lessons every UofSC bassoon student learns to make reeds tailored to their own needs.

 Of course, applied lessons, individual practice, and reed-making would be lonely enterprises without the support of a community.
 Weekly studio classes and activities attended by all bassoonists engaged in private study are one way we come together as bassoonists, and the heart of what makes the USC bassoon studio special.
 We play together and for each other, work on special projects (more on this below), host renowned guest artists, and read and discuss "studio books" each year.

-The bassoon studio is a very specific sub-group of a two larger communities, the Double Reed Studios (we partner frequently in events and concerts with our friends the oboes) and the USC School of Music.
+The bassoon studio is a sub-group of a two larger communities, the Double Reed Studios (we partner frequently in events and concerts with our oboe-playing friends) and the USC School of Music.
 The School of Music, one of the Southeast's leading music schools, has become a national catalyst for the discussion of the changing role of musicians in the 21st century, thanks to our world-class faculty and pioneering organizations such as Spark: Carolina's Music Leadership Laboratory.
-The SoM also functions as a small, nurturing college with about 550 undergraduate and graduate students (we all know each other, and class sizes are small!) amidst the backdrop of the larger Research One university that is USC.
+The SoM also functions as a small, nurturing college with about 550 undergraduate and graduate students (we all know each other, and class sizes are small!) amidst the backdrop of the larger Research One university that is UofSC.

 Part of remaining open-minded, curious, and current includes welcoming as many performers to campus as possible and learning all we can from them.
-Fortunately, there are an abundance of opportunities to work with and hear some of the world's greatest artists at USC.
-This year the acclaimed Imani Winds -- the world's leading woodwind quintet -- and Grammy-winning Parker String Quartet are both in residence, working directly with our students.
-The Southern Exposure New Music Series, a series I direct, curates groundbreaking performances of contemporary music and features some of the world's great ensembles and soloists (eighth blackbird, Brooklyn Rider, Matt Haimovitz, Alarm Will Sound, So Percussion, International Contemporary Ensemble, the Calder and JACK string quartets) as well as USC's outstanding students and faculty.
-Distinguished bassoonists who have visited campus recently and done masterclasses with the bassoon studio include William Ludwig (Indiana University), Peter Kolkay (Vanderbilt University, Chamber Music Society of Lincoln Center), Lecolion Washington (University of Memphis, Prism), Brad Balliett (DeCoda, Marlboro Festival), and Christopher Weait (Toronto Symphony, The Ohio State University).
+Fortunately, there are an abundance of opportunities to work with and hear some of the world's greatest artists at UofSC.
+In April 2018 we hosted composers Valerie Coleman and Jeff Scott, who gave masterclasses and heard the premiere of their new works celebrating the legacy of Richard Greener, USC's first African American professor.
+Coleman and Scott's wind quintet, Imani Winds -- probably the nation's leading woodwind quintet -- and the Grammy-winning Parker String Quartet have both been in residence, working directly with our students (Parker's residence is now a yearly one).
+The Southern Exposure New Music Series, a series I direct, curates groundbreaking performances of contemporary music and features some of the world's great ensembles and soloists (eighth blackbird, Brooklyn Rider, Matt Haimovitz, Alarm Will Sound, So Percussion, International Contemporary Ensemble, the Calder and JACK string quartets) as well as UofSC's outstanding students and faculty.
+Distinguished bassoonists who have visited campus recently and done masterclasses with the bassoon studio include Fabio Cury (Sao Paulo, Brazil), William Ludwig (Indiana University), Peter Kolkay (Vanderbilt University, Chamber Music Society of Lincoln Center), Lecolion Washington (University of Memphis, Prism), Brad Balliett (DeCoda, Marlboro Festival), and Christopher Weait (Toronto Symphony, The Ohio State University).

 One of the great things about bringing well-known artists into the Columbia and USC community is that the exchange is mutually beneficial.
 We learn a tremendous amount from these accomplished musicians and people; and our guests take away a new appreciation for our culturally vibrant city and university.